26 Fun Things to Do in Edinburgh with Kids (Free Options)

 14. Take it to the River

-Most first time visitors to Edinburgh leave without even realising the city has a river running through its heart!
+Most first-time Edinburgh visitors leave without realising the city has a river running through its heart!

 Leith Shore